divadsn/blog/_posts/2017-12-24-google-code-in-beginners-guide.md

 **Tl;dr: Always read the task description twice, you will see the requirements at the bottom of the description.**

 ### Cloud IRC vs. IRC bouncer and why it's good
 You might also noticed in the meantime that all the messages which have been sent in that time are gone when closing the IRC client.
 And sadly, this is not a bug, it's actually how IRC works.
-But there are solutions on how to avoid that situation in the future: IRC bouncer ([ZNC](https://wiki.znc.in/ZNC)) or cloud IRC webclient (["The Lounge"](https://thelounge.github.io/))
+However, there are solutions on how to avoid that situation in the future: IRC bouncer ([ZNC](https://wiki.znc.in/ZNC)) or cloud IRC webclient (["The Lounge"](https://thelounge.github.io/))

 #### Which is better for me?
 It depends.
 Both options require you to have a Linux VPS in order to host it yourself.
 But you can also host it on a Raspberry Pi!
 ZNC should work on every Raspberry Pi beginning with the model B+, while "The Lounge" will only work with the Raspberry Pi 2 or higher since Node.js requires a lot of RAM.

 Basically "The Lounge" is the easiest one to setup in my opinion, just download the deb package from [GitHub](https://github.com/thelounge/lounge/releases), install and launch it in the background, that's it.
 Now you only need to finish the installation by opening the address of your VPS in a browser of your choice and following the steps on the IRC network setup page.

-But if you want to install ZNC then I recommend you [checking out their wiki](https://wiki.znc.in/ZNC), it has everything you will need to get ZNC installed on your server and configured to your own needs.
+However, if you want to install ZNC then I recommend you [checking out their wiki](https://wiki.znc.in/ZNC), it has everything you will need to get ZNC installed on your server and configured to your own needs.

 #### What are you using personally?
 I am using both, "The Lounge" as my IRC client and ZNC as fallback if the client goes offline for whatever reason.